grantwinney/generate-links-for-headers/README.md

 I figured I can do better than that.

+## Let's automatically create links for all headers

 Here's an extension for Chrome, that scans the page and generates anchors for all headers on the page, *assuming they have an ID assigned.* Just hover over the header, and the anchor will appear.

 ![](show-header-with-links.gif)